alexhrao/aoc-2024/README.md

 adding that it ran in less than a second.
 Throwing a cache at a problem to make it faster is a classic `AoC` solution, and I'm kind of surprised that I didn't see it sooner

+### Day 22 Commentary

+This one was surprisingly straightforward, although I very clearly missed an opportunity for optimization.
+My first part's solution was a basic implementation of exactly what was described, what with the mixing and pruning, and doing so 2000 times.
+I didn't bother trying to optimize it since when I ran it, it only took around 2 milliseconds to complete.

+The second part, I was not so lucky.
+I'm proud that it basically worked the first time, but it took almost 200 seconds to get there!
+There's surely a better solution... but honestly 3 minutes is good enough for me.